-5 Effect of the magnetic field on PMT's
+5. Effect of the magnetic field on PMTs

-- The efficiency of a PMT is affected by a strong enough magnetic field because the Lorentz force - modifies the p.e trajectory.
-Similarly, the gain is reduced by the effect of the field on the multiplication
+The efficiency of a PMT is affected by a strong enough magnetic field because the Lorentz force modifies the p.e. trajectory.
+Similarly, the gain is reduced by the effect of the field on the multiplication process of the secondary electrons.
+Studies done by MINOS collaboration and Hamamatsu indicate that the efficiency of the PMT used in OPERA decreases significantly if the magnitude of the field perpendicular to the photocathode exceeds 5 Gauss.

-Table 2 Signal rate estimation induced by each component.

-Materials Decay serie Rate (s -1) Total rate (s^{-1})

-Aluminium ^{238}U 0.212±0.028

-^{232}Th 0.017±0.001

-^{226}Ra 0.006 ± 0.0001

-^{40}K 0.005 ± 0.003 0.240 ± 0.032

-Central Scintillator strip ^{238}U 0.039 ± 0.005

-^{137}Cs 0.008 ± 0.003 0.047 ± 0.008

-Double face ^{238}U 0.002±0.0003

-adhesive ^{232}Th 0.0004 ± 0.0002

-^{60}Co 0.0001 ± 0.0001

-^{40}K 0.004 ± 0.004 0.0065 ± 0.0046

-Side Scintillator strips ^{238}U 0.0006±0.0001

-^{137}Cs 0.0004 ± 0.0001 0.001 ± 0.0002

-Fibre in the central strip negligible

-Fibres in the side strips negligible

-Glue in the central strip negligible

-Glue in the side strips negligible

-TOTAL 0.29 ±0.05

-- process of the secondary electrons.
-Studies done by MINOS experiment and Hamamatsu indicate - that the efficiency of the PMT used in OPERA decreases significantly if the magnitude of the field - 3 perpendicular to the photocathode exceeds 5 Gauss. - 4 Simulations done with TOSCA [13], finite element method, and AMPERES [14,15], boundary ele- - 5 ment method, (Fig. 29), revealed that the magnetic field at the place where PMT's are to be located - 6 largely exceeds the above value.
-Fig 30 shows the variation of the magnetic field along a line paral- - 7 lel to the beam direction and passing through the series of top PMT's of row 3 (see Fig. 3 for PMT - for to the beam direction and passing amough the series of top 11111 s of 10w 3 (see 11g.
-3 for 11111 - numbering) where the fringe field is expected to be maximum.
-The right-hand plot is for the first target, upstream of the first spectrometer and the left-hand plot for the second target, between the - two spectrometers.
-In both cases, the field varies between 10 and 40 Gauss, showing the necessity to - shield the PMT's. - Evaluations of the effects of a magnetic field on the performance of the PMT have been performed - with a coil surrounding the PMT and its electronics.
-The efficiency, the gain and the cross-talk be- - tween channels have been studied by varying the direction and the magnitude of the field.
-All 64 pho- - to cathode channels were uniformly illuminated with a blue LED.
-The ratio $R_e = N{pe}(B)/N{pe}(B=0)$ - of the number of p.e (N{pe}) with and without magnetic field is used as a measure of the efficiency. - Very different behaviours are observed for channels located on the border and at the centre of the - photocathode (Fig. 31).
-The border channels are very sensitive to the magnetic field while those at the
+Simulations done with TOSCA [12], based on the finite element method, and AMPERES [13,14], based on the boundary element method, (Fig. 29), revealed that the magnetic field at the place where PMTs had to be located was largely exceeding the allowed maximum value.
+Fig. 30 shows the variation of the magnetic field along a line parallel to the beam direction and passing through the series of top PMTs of row 3 (see Fig. 3 for PMT numbering) where the fringe field was expected to be maximum.
+The right-hand plot is for the first target, upstream of the first spectrometer and the left-hand plot for the second target, between the two spectrometers.
+In both cases, the field varies between 10 and 40 Gauss, showing the necessity to shield the PMTs.

+Evaluations of the effects of a magnetic field on the performance of the PMT have been performed with a coil surrounding the PMT and its electronics.
+The efficiency, the gain and the cross-talk between channels have been studied by varying the direction and the magnitude of the field.
+All 64 photocathode channels were uniformly illuminated with a blue LED.
+The ratio $R_e = N{\rm pe}(B)/N{\rm pe}(B=0)$ of the number of p.e. $(N{\rm pe})$ with and without magnetic field is used as a measure of the efficiency.

+Very different behaviours are observed for channels located on the border and at the centre of the photocathode (Fig. 31).
+The border channels are very sensitive to the magnetic field while those at the centre show no significant effect below 30 Gauss.
+Similar results, though less dramatic, are obtained for the gain dependence to the field, evaluated by the ratio $R_G = G(B)/G(B = 0)$ of the gains G with and without magnetic field (Fig. 32).

 Fig. 29.
-Geometry of the two spectrometers and magnetic field map for a range [0,100] Gauss
+Geometry of the two spectrometers and magnetic field map for a range [0,100] Gauss.